 Medicare Part D

-Medicare Part D is prescription drug coverage and it’s an addition to Original Medicare, some Medicare cost plans, some Medicare private-fee-for-services plans, and Medicare medical savings account plans.
-These plans are offered by different Medicare approved insurance companies.
+Medicare Part D is a prescription-drug coverage policy.
+It’s an addition to Original Medicare, some Medicare cost plans, some Medicare private-fee-for-services plans, and Medicare medical savings account plans.
+Only different Medicare-approved insurance companies offer Medicare Part D plans.
 This program is optional for those with Medicare and helps those concerned with covering the rising cost of prescription drugs.
-It can be used as an add on to existing Medicare Plans at a monthly premium, or can be included in a Medicare Advantage plan.
+It can be added to existing Medicare or Medicare Advantage plans.

 Eligibility For Medicare